Trail running might just be the most refreshing way to fall back in love with running.

 Trails (especially anything hilly or mountainous) can throw multiple seasons at you in one run, sun in the valley, wind on the ridge, or rain out of nowhere, so your goal is to dress in layers.

-Aside from temperature and weather, another big factor is elevation change.
+Aside from temperature and weather, another major factor is changes in elevation.
 If you’re climbing, you’ll heat up fast.
 If you’re descending, stopping, or hitting an exposed summit, you can get cold.

 For longer trail runs, trail races, or anything with significant vertical gain, plan to carry at least one light outer layer you can throw on when conditions change.